artela-network/artela-docs/docs/develop/get-started/hello-world-contract/index.md

     // Replace with the node connection to Artela let node = '<Artela TestNet>';

-    // Replace with the path to your smart contract abi file let abiPath = '<Your Contract ABI File>';

-    // Replace with the path to your smart contract source code file let contractAddr = '<Your Contract Address>';

     // Replace with your private key
     let privateKey = '<Your Private Key>';

+    // Replace with the path to your smart contract abi file let abiPath = '<Your Contract ABI File>';

+    // Replace with the path to your smart contract address let contractAddr = '<Your Contract Address>';

     // init connection to Artela node
     const web3 = new Web3(node);